Scroll down or select from the following:

 Belleville Public Library does not charge late fees for materials returned past their due date.
 If an item is more than 14 days overdue, the borrower will be automatically charged for the replacement cost of the item and a processing fee.
 If you return the item both fees will be automatically removed from your library card.

 Please return your items on time so that others can enjoy them.
+You can return items to our downtown location or at our book drop located at the Quinte Sports and Wellness Centre.
 You can sign up for email or text message alerts that will notify you of items on your card that are coming due soon or items that are overdue.

 If there are fees owing on a Library card that exceed the threshold of $20.00, the account will be blocked.
 Patrons with blocked accounts cannot take out library materials, place holds, or renew items.
 Account and borrowing privileges will be reinstated when the amount has been paid below the $20.00 threshold.